 With its rise in popularity, it was only a matter of time before apps built with React Native emerged in app stores.
 React Native is used on a wide scale, from Fortune 500 companies to hot startups, on both iOS and Android platforms.

 Here’s the list of the best React Native apps to date.
-In the first part of React Native blog post series we covered the history of React Native, so be sure to check it if you still haven’t.
+In the first part of the React Native blog post series we covered the history of React Native, so be sure to check it if you still haven’t.

 Ads Manager app is the first full React Native cross-platform app.
 Creating and managing Facebook campaigns can be a horror story for your marketing team, as it sometimes requires a lot of time, nerves, and patience working with the desktop version of Ads Manager, and results in a temporary “mental breakdown.”
-On the other hand, Facebook Ads Manager app is a completely different experience.
+On the other hand, the Facebook Ads Manager app is a completely different experience.

 The first thing you’ll notice is that the app is lightning fast, regardless of the actions you want to perform; from checking the status of a current campaign to creating a new one, all it takes is a second or two at most to navigate to the next step or access the data.
 The same goes for more complicated actions, like account switching: the completely different set of data is loaded instantly.